|CFU||6 cfu al 2° anno di 10170 ENERGY ENGINEERING (LM-30) SAVONA|

 AA.
 VV., Fuel Cell Handbook, U.S. Department of Energy, Office of Fossil Energy, National Energy Technology Laboratory, 7th Edition, 2004.

 P. Corbo, F. Migliardini, O. Veneri, Hydrogen Fuel Cells for Road Vehicles, Springer, 2011.

 R. Edwards, H. Hass, J.F.
-Larivé, L. Lonza, H. Maas, D. Rickeard, Well-to-Wheels analysis of future automotive fuels and powertrains in the European context – Well-to-Wheels Report, Version 4a, European Commission – Joint Research Centre, Institute for Energy and Transport, 2014.
+Larivé, L. Lonza, H. Maas, D. Rickeard, Well-to-Wheels analysis of future automotive fuels and powertrains in the European context – Well-to-Wheels Report, Version 5, European Commission – Joint Research Centre, Institute for Energy and Transport, 2020.

-Examination is based on an oral test, proposing at least two questions, selecting their subject among the four unit themes.
+Examination is based on an oral test, proposing two questions, selecting their subject among the unit topics.

 For students with specific learning disabilities (disturbi specifici dell'apprednimento), more time will be available and the use of concept maps (mappe concettuali) will be allowed, after presenting the relevant certificate.